lfedgeai/AegisEdgeAI/docs/federated-jwt.md

 2. **PRO:** **Highest Flexibility.** Claims can be updated instantly by the device (per request) without refreshing the Identity JWT.
 3. **CON:** **Maximum Complexity.** Requires sophisticated client logic and SP infrastructure to manage and verify many ephemeral device signing keys.

-## Model 3: New Claims with a short-lived X.509 Certificate (SPIFFE/SPIRE SVID)
+## Model 3: New Claims with a short-lived X.509 Certificate (e.g., SPIFFE/SPIRE SVID)

 This model replaces the JWT for primary identity and role claims with a short-lived **X.509 Certificate (SVID)** issued to the workload.
 The assurance claims (TPM/Geo) are then anchored to the certificate.